wallneradam/esorm/README.md

 You can use `aggregate` method to get aggregations.
 You can specify an ES aggregation query as a dictionary.
 It also accepts normal ES queries, to be able to fiter which documents you want to aggregate.
-Both the aggs parameter and the query parameter are type checked, because they are annotated as TypeDicts.
+Both the aggs parameter and the query parameter are type checked, because they are annotated as `TypedDict`s.
 You can use IDE autocompletion and type checking.

 ```python